MiriamRGarcia/MiriamRGarcia/README.md

 - 🌐 For more details, visit the web page of the [Bio2Eng Research Group ](https://bio2eng.csic.es)
 - 👀 We are looking to collaborate on projects requiring the modelling of microbial dynamics.
-- 📫 How to reach me ==> 📨 miriamr @ iim.csic.es, 🦋 @MiriamRGarcia.bsky.social, 🐦 @Miriam_R_Garcia
+- 📫 How to reach me ==> 📨 miriamr @ iim.csic.es, 🦋 @MiriamRGarcia.bsky.social
 <!---
 MiriamRGarcia/MiriamRGarcia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to take a look at your changes. 🐦 @Miriam_R_Garcia
 --->